the1lab/1lab/src/Cat/Instances/Sets.lagda.md

   Sets-is-category : is-category (Sets ℓ) Sets-is-category A = isc where
-    isc : is-contr (Σ[ B ∈ Set ℓ ] (A Sets.≅ B)) isc .centre = A , Sets.idIso
+    isc : is-contr (Σ[ B ∈ Set ℓ ] (A Sets.≅ B)) isc .centre = A , Sets.id-iso
 ```

 We must then show that, given some other set $B$ and an isomorphism $i :